Activities Assistant Training Programs and Career Information

 Bachelor of Science in Recreational Therapy

-Activities assistants can gain advanced recreational therapy skills and knowledge through a 4-year bachelor's degree program.
+Activities assistants can gain advanced recreational therapy skills and knowledge through a bachelor's degree program.
 Students learn practical leadership and management skills and explore administrative aspects of activity planning and recreational therapy.
 Most programs offer internship opportunities with local nursing homes, hospitals or assisted living centers.
 Programs may include courses in:

 - Activity program planning